dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 # Data enrichment part two: Currency conversion data enrichment

 Currency conversion data enrichment means adding additional information to currency-related data.
-Often, you have a data set of monetary value in one currency.
+Often, you have a dataset of monetary value in one currency.
 For various reasons such as reporting, analysis, or global operations, it may be necessary to convert these amounts into different currencies.

 ## Currency conversion process

-Here is step-by-step process for currency conversion data enrichment:
+Here is a step-by-step process for currency conversion data enrichment:

 1. Define base and target currencies. e.g., USD (base) to EUR (target).
 1. Obtain current exchange rates from a reliable source like a financial data API.
-1. Convert the monetary values at obtained exchange rates.
+1. Convert the monetary values at the obtained exchange rates.
 1. Include metadata like conversion rate, date, and time.
 1. Save the updated dataset in a data warehouse or lake using a data pipeline.